patrickarlt/dev-summit-2019-talks/js-for-geographers/presentation.md

 console.log(suffix); // undefined
 ```

-Functions remember the variables around them, this is refereed to as "lexical scope".
+Functions remember the variables around them, this is referred to as "lexical scope".

 <aside class="notes">
   (Pat)